secure-rewind-and-discard/cheri-sdrad/README.md

 # CHERI-SDRaD

-This repository is contains the source code for the Master Thesis [Secure Rewind and Discard on Arm Morello](https://secure-rewind-and-discard.github.io/files/Master_Thesis___Secure_Rewind_on_Discard_on_ARM_Morello.pdf).
+This repository contains the source code for the Master Thesis [Secure Rewind and Discard on Arm Morello](https://secure-rewind-and-discard.github.io/files/Master_Thesis___Secure_Rewind_on_Discard_on_ARM_Morello.pdf).

-This project adapt [Secure Rewind & Dicard of Isolated Domains](https://github.com/secure-rewind-and-discard/secure-rewind-and-discard/tree/main) for CHERI architecture on Arm Morello Board.
+This project adapts [Secure Rewind & Dicard of Isolated Domains](https://github.com/secure-rewind-and-discard/secure-rewind-and-discard/tree/main) for CHERI architecture on Arm Morello Board.

 ## Abstract
 Memory-unsafe programming languages such as C and C++ are the preferred languages for systems programming, embedded systems, and performance-critical applications.
 The widespread use of these languages makes the risk of memory-related attacks very high.
 There are well-known detection mechanisms, but they do not address software resilience.